hmijail/drum/README.md

 ### An evolving probability distribution?

 Consider the evolution of a piece of Dafny code:
-* When the code is simple, the distribution is close to a spike: every verification run returns a predictable value.
+* When the code is simple, the distribution is close to a spike: every verification run has a predictable cost.
-* As the code grows and turns more complicated, the distribution starts to widen, and so time/RU needed for verification starts to vary.
+* As the code grows and turns more complicated, the cost distribution starts to widen, and so time/RU needed for verification starts to vary.
 Perversely, this is hard to notice initially because probably the worst case is still fast enough that the user doesn't stop to think about it: the code is growing, so growing verification time is in principle to be expected.
-Furthermore, in a bigger codebase in which individual members are only starting to misbehave, the total distribution tends to smooth and statistically compensate for the individual variation.
+Worse, in a bigger codebase in which individual members are only starting to misbehave, the total distribution naturally tends to smooth and statistically compensate for the individual variation.
 * At some point, some AB/member's verification gets complex enough that its distribution turns multimodal: sometimes verification runs fast, sometimes it runs much more slowly.
 Even worse, when this happens in one AB/member, because of how Dafny + Boogie + Z3 work internally, that randomness will keep affecting the total distribution even while working on other ABs/members.
+It is at this point that the user starts noticing that errors or timeouts appear and disappear without explanation.
 * As work progresses, other members' distributions will keep widening and also turn multimodal, each of them affecting the total distribution with new modes.

-The final result is that one starts editing line X of a Dafny file and suddenly verification fails in a surprising, seemingly unrelated way.
+The result is that one starts editing line X of a Dafny file and suddenly verification fails in a surprising, seemingly unrelated way.
 Doing some small change might seem to restore the good behavior - but this is an illusion caused by the multimodality of the distribution.
 In fact, redoing the latest changes now seems to work well after all!
-One shrugs the problem off and pushes forward, but 2 lines later again the failure appears. *One can't pinpoint why changes to a member sometimes cause a timeout but other times verify correctly; what seemed a stable configuration suddenly stops working even though everything seems to be the same.
+One shrugs the problem off and pushes forward, but 2 lines later again the failure appears. *One can't pinpoint why changes to a member sometimes cause a timeout while other times verify correctly; what seemed a stable configuration suddenly stops working even though everything seems to be the same.
 After some busywork suddenly things seem OK, so again one pushes forward... until next stop.*

 It might be amusing to note the unfortunate similarity of this situation to that of Skinner's variable ratio reinforcement: random actions seem to trigger unexplained positive outcomes, [causing the subject to develop superstition-like behaviors](https://psychclassics.yorku.ca/Skinner/Pigeon/) with the hope of triggering further positive outcomes.